Arjay Miller: Career

-He worked as an economist with the Federal Reserve Bank of San Francisco before attempting to enlist in the U.S. military for World War II and getting rejected due to poor eyesight.
+He worked as an economist with the Federal Reserve Bank of San Francisco.
+He attempted to enlist in the U.S. military for World War II and was rejected due to poor eyesight.
 He was later drafted to the U.S. Army Air Forces where he taught pilots on a flight simulator.
-He enrolled in a statistical program for officers at Harvard University and joined the Army Air Forces's Office of Statistical Control where he worked with others to track the logistics of air operations and training for the remainder of the war.
+He enrolled in a statistical program for officers at Harvard University, and joined the Army Air Forces's Office of Statistical Control, where he worked with others to track the logistics of air operations and training for the remainder of the war.

 At the rank of captain, Miller along with nine others from the Office of Statistical Control, famously called the Whiz Kids, sought opportunities to get hired on as a "package deal" to bring their logistics expertise to the public sector.
 The group made an agreement with Henry Ford II, and were hired on to the Ford Motor Company.
 Miller was hired in 1945 as part of the Ford finance department's analysis unit.
 By January 1961, Miller was promoted to Vice President for Finance.
 He was named President of Ford Motor Company in May 1963, succeeding John Dykstra.
 Along with fellow Whiz Kid, Robert S. McNamara, Miller is remembered as helping Ford to add safety options to their automobiles in the mid-1950s.

-During his time as President, Ford unveiled the Mustang and responded to the need for more automotive safety features after Ralph Nader's 1965 book on the automotive industry's design flaws, Unsafe at Any Speed.
-After the Detroit race riots of 1967, Miller formed the Economic Development Corporation of Greater Detroit in 1968 and served as the chairman until June 1969.
+During his time as President, Ford unveiled the Mustang, and responded to the need for more automotive safety features after Ralph Nader's 1965 book on the automotive industry's design flaws, Unsafe at Any Speed.
+After the Detroit race riots of 1967, Miller formed the Economic Development Corporation of Greater Detroit in 1968, and served as the chairman until June 1969.
 In 1968, Henry Ford II abruptly named Semon Knudsen as President and moved Miller to vice chairman, a role created for him.
 In 1969, he left Ford's management team, though he stayed on Ford's board until 1986.

-On July 1, 1969, Miller replaced Ernie Arbuckle as dean of the Stanford Graduate School of Business.
-He would remain as dean for 10 years, until retiring from the post in 1979.
+In July 1969, Miller replaced Ernie Arbuckle as dean of the Stanford Graduate School of Business.
+He remained as dean for 10 years, until retiring from the post in 1979.
 While dean, he is credited with establishing Stanford's Public Management Program in 1971.

 Miller co-founded the Public Policy Institute of California with Bill Hewlett and Roger Heyns in 1994, served as the chair of the board of directors from 1995 to 1998, and remained a member of the board until 2006.
-He was also the founding chairman of the board and a life trustee of the Urban Institute.
-He was named an honorary trustee of the Brookings Institution; and a board member of the Mellon Foundation, the William and Flora Hewlett Foundation, and SRI International.
-He also served on the boards of a number of companies, including Wells Fargo, The Washington Post, Levi Strauss & Co., Utah International (mining company), and Burlington Northern Railroad.
+He was the founding chairman of the board and a life trustee of the Urban Institute.
+He was named an honorary trustee of the Brookings Institution, and a board member of the Mellon Foundation, the William and Flora Hewlett Foundation, and SRI International.
+He served on the boards of a number of companies, including Wells Fargo, The Washington Post, Levi Strauss & Co., Utah International (mining company), and Burlington Northern Railroad.